What is Machine Learning? How it Works?

 The word machine learning didn’t exist before the year 1959.
-The first exponent of machine learning who shaped the concept of machines to be driven by the experience was first brought to realization by Arthur Samuel.
-His expertise reflected in many places, such as artificial intelligence, machine learning, and gaming.
+The first exponent of machine learning who shaped the concept of machines to be driven by experience was first brought to realization by Arthur Samuel.
+His expertise is reflected in many places, such as artificial intelligence, machine learning, and gaming.

 The term machine learning came to be in 1959 by Arthur Samuel, who was a renowned figure and an influential exponent of artificial intelligence, computer gaming, and machine learning.
 So what is machine learning according to him?

 In his own words, it is a “Field of study that gives computers the capability to learn without being explicitly programmed.”
 Machine learning can be understood and processed in a variety of computing languages; however, few languages respond well to the algorithm’s formation.